bonny/WordPress-Simple-History/readme.txt

 == Changelog ==

 - Changed: Search now shows only the search box by default, with a link to show all search options.
+- Changed: A funky sidebar is now at place at the history page.
 - Fixed: Search is now available at the dashboard again.
 Hooray!
 - Fixed: Quick stats could show two messages sometimes.
-- Changed: A funky sidebar is now at place at the history page.
+- Fixed: When headers like `HTTP_X_FORWARDED_FOR` exists all valid IPs in that header is now stored.
 - Updated: German translation updated.
 - Notice: Do you read these messages?
 Then you must love this plugin!
 Come on then, [go and give it a nice review](https://wordpress.org/support/view/plugin-reviews/simple-history).